Mount Gambier: Geography

 Mount Gambier's urban area is located mainly along the northern slopes and plain of a maar volcano of the same name, Mount Gambier.
 Comprising several craters, it is part of the Newer Volcanics Province complex of volcanoes.
 One of these contains a huge lake of high-quality artesian drinking water which changes colour with the seasons.
 In winter, it is a steel grey and then changes to a spectacular cobalt blue in the summer, giving rise to its name, Blue Lake.

 This 75 m deep lake accommodates a range of unusual aquatic flora and fauna, in particular fields of large stromatolites.
 There are several other craters in the city including Valley Lake and the Leg of Mutton River.
 The region surrounding the city includes other volcanic features such as Mount Schank, along with many karst features such as water-filled caves, cenotès and sinkholes.

-Mount Gambier’s urban area encompasses the City of Mount Gambier and parts of the District Council of Grant.
-The city’s metropolitan area includes the following suburbs: Mount Gambier CBD (inner-city suburb), Suttontown (north-western suburb), Wandilo (north-western suburb), Mil-Lel (northern suburb), Worrolong (north-eastern suburb), Glenburnie (eastern suburb), Yahl (south-eastern suburb), Compton (western suburb), Moorak (southern suburb), Square Mile (south-eastern suburb), and OB Flat (south-eastern suburb).
+Mount Gambier's urban area encompasses the City of Mount Gambier and parts of the District Council of Grant.
+The city's metropolitan area includes the following suburbs: Mount Gambier CBD (inner-city suburb), Suttontown (north-western suburb), Wandilo (north-western suburb), Mil-Lel (northern suburb), Worrolong (north-eastern suburb), Glenburnie (eastern suburb), Yahl (south-eastern suburb), Compton (western suburb), Moorak (southern suburb), Square Mile (south-eastern suburb), and OB Flat (south-eastern suburb).

 Climate

 Mount Gambier has a temperate mediterranean climate (Csb), having mild to warm, dry summers with very cool mornings; mild springs and autumns with moderate rainfall; and cool winters with high rainfall.
 August is the wettest month, with an average of 100.4 mm falling on 21 days; and February normally records the lowest rainfall, with an average of 25.7 mm on 7 days.
 The highest temperature recorded in Mount Gambier was 45.9 °C on 20 December 2019.
 The lowest temperature recorded was −3.9 °C on 20 June 1950 and 2 July 1960.

-Mount Gambier is part of southern Australia which has seen substantial decline in rainfall in recent decades due to an expansion and strengthening of the subtropical high pressure zone meaning that the present rainfall is almost certainly lower than the long term average.

 Mount Gambier has only 40.5 clear days on an annual basis.
 Summer and annual mean temperatures are very cool for the latitude, being exposed to the Roaring Forties.
 Extreme summer minima near 0 C are especially of note, as these are unheard-of in northern hemisphere locations at a similar latitude and near the coast at sea level.
-Snow can occasionally fall in the city with falls in 1951 and 1932.
+Snow is very rare in the city with falls in 1951 and 1932.
 Snow flakes were reported as falling in 1967 and also in 1986, the latter falling as part of the weather system which later brought heavy snow to Hobart.